Why is this important?

 - consumer disputes, for example, faulty goods or services

-- personal injury claims (injuries caused by negligence), for example, traffic accidents, falling into holes in the pavement, accidents at work
+- personal injury claims (injuries caused by negligence), for example, traffic accidents or accidents at work

-- some domestic violence cases, but these may also be heard in the magistrates court
+- in Northern Ireland, some domestic violence cases, but these may also be heard in the magistrates' court

 - discrimination cases